Inflammatory Bowel Disease In Cats

 Probiotics

 Probiotics is a blessing to IBD sufferers.
-I always recommend soil-based probiotics, so check the ingredients.
-There are brands on the market that contain corn starch and milk proteins which many cats can be sensitive to and this may make things worst.
+I always recommend soil-based probiotics, especially for SIBO.
+It’s important to check the ingredients as there are brands on the market that contain corn starch and milk proteins which many cats can be sensitive to and this may make things worst.

 Probiotics can help reduce pathogenic bacteria and intestinal pH.
 They also help produce short-chain fatty acids, as well as, lactic acid and acetic acid.
 Probiotics produce antimicrobials, antivirals, and antibacterial products to fight against bacteria which competes with and/or deplete nutrients, and can occupy binding sites of bacteria.